Non-commutative resolutions for Segre products and Cohen-Macaulay rings of hereditary representation type: Introduction

 We discuss some consequences of a ring being strictly hereditary representation type.
-We note the uniqueness of enhancements of the singularity category (Theorem \ref{ue}), and give a singular equivalence between finite dimensional algebra (Theorem \ref{seq}).
-Among others, taking full advantage of the algebra $H$ being hereditary, we provide a first evidence for the non-commutative Bondal--Orlov conjecture (Theorem \ref{smd}, also Remark \ref{bo}); we show that if $R$ is of strictly hereditary representation type of dimension $d+1\geq3$, then for any $d$-cluster tilting object has the same number of direct summands.
+We note the uniqueness of enhancements of the singularity category (Theorem \ref{ue}).
+Also, taking full advantage of the algebra $H$ being hereditary, we provide a first evidence for the non-commutative Bondal--Orlov conjecture (Theorem \ref{smd}, also Remark \ref{bo}); we show that if $R$ is of strictly hereditary representation type of dimension $d+1\geq3$, then for any $d$-cluster tilting object has the same number of direct summands.

 We refer to Section \ref{else} for possible variations of the definitions of hereditary representation types.